scipy-conference/scipy_proceedings/papers/valentina_staneva/main.md

 :::

 ## Fisheries Acoustics Workflows
-While traditionally fisheries acoustics scientists have had go-to tools and procedures for their data processing and analysis, now they have a lot of options in designing their workflows.
-The field has also become very interdisciplinary and includes people from different backgrounds (physics, biology, oceanography, acoustics, signal processing, machine learning, software engineering, etc.) and with different levels of experience.
-[Figure %s ](#fig:workflow_variations) shows the many variations of workflows that can be defined based on the use cases, the data storage options and computing infrastructure options.
+While traditionally fisheries acoustics scientists have had go-to tools and procedures for their data processing and analysis, now they have more options on how to accomplish their work.
+While this opens more opportunities for research, it also posed challenges, as  field has also become very interdisciplinary and includes researchers from different backgrounds (physics, biology, oceanography, acoustics, signal processing, machine learning, software engineering, etc.) at different levels of experience.
+[Figure %s ](#fig:workflow_variations) shows the many variations of workflows that can be defined based on the use cases, the options for data storage and computing infrastructure.
 We discuss these in more detail in the next sections.

 :::{figure} workflow_variations.png
 :label: fig:workflow_variations
-**`echodataflow` Workflow Variations:** Various use cases drive different needs for data storage and computing infrastructure.
-Options are abundant but adapting workflows across them is not trivial.
+**`echodataflow` Workflow Variations:** Various use cases (fisheries, data management, machine learning, education) drive different needs for data storage and computing infrastructure.
+Options are abundant but adopting new technology and adapting workflows across use cases is not trivial.
 :::